All posts

 Conclusion

 Statutory break regulations are not only a legal requirement, but an essential measure for well-being and efficiency in the workplace.
 Breaks are critical to reduce stress, increase productivity, and protect employee health.
 The Working Hours Act requires clear guidelines that both employees and employers should comply with in order to avoid sanctions.
-With flexible tools such as ZEP, compliance with break times is simplified and documented in a legally compliant manner, which contributes to an improved work culture and a healthier working environment.
+ZEP is a powerful partner for precise and efficient time recording that goes far beyond basic functionality.
+The automatic pause removal not only reduces the amount of manual intervention required, but also ensures compliance with legal requirements.
+The versatile features such as automatic deregistration, background evaluations and the customizable activity list offer you comprehensive opportunities to optimize your work processes.

 FAQs